the-mvm/the-mvm.github.io/_posts/2023-08-18-Leveraging-csharp-foreach-loop.md

 The advantage is that without the `try`/`finally` blocks the JIT compiler may be able to perform more optimizations resulting in better performance.

-## Arrays and spans
+## Arrays and Span<T>

-Arrays and spans are types of collections where the data is stored in a contiguous portion of memory.
+Arrays and `Span<T>` are types of collections where the data is stored in a contiguous portion of memory.
 These are exceptions on how `foreach` deals with them.
 Instead of using an enumerator, it uses the indexer which performs much better.

 [You can see in SharpLab that the generated code for a `foreach` statement with an array as source is the following](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA+ABATABgLABQ2AjIYQG4CGUABAM4QCuUYMNAvDQHYwDuA2gF0aAbxwAaGsUlZJAZkkoAvgG4yBAGbQYlMAAsAFFVoBLAC4wAtjRNd6TFjACUhGm5oZiATgPmrTtQIgA):